Market Analysts see Fidelity National Information Services, Inc. [FIS] gaining to $58. Time to buy?

-Fidelity National Information Services, Inc. [NYSE: FIS] stock went on a downward path that fall over -1.20% on Tuesday, amounting to a one-week price increase of more than 4.05%.
+Fidelity National Information Services, Inc. [NYSE: FIS] jumped around 1.52 points on Tuesday, while shares priced at $53.91 at the close of the session, up 2.90%.
 The company report on November 7, 2023 at 7:00 AM that FIS Reports Third Quarter 2023 Results, Increases Full-Year Outlook and Announces Plans to Resume Share Repurchases in the Fourth Quarter of 2023.

 The Company now presents the operating results of the Worldpay Merchant Solutions business as discontinued operations.